ev3dev/ev3devKit/README.md

 ## About

-This is a [GLib] based library that provides user interface widgets for ev3dev.
+This is a [GLib]/[GObject] based library that provides a number of programming interfaces for ev3dev, including user interface and device driver interface.
-It is currently in the development stages and is unstable.
+It is written in vala, but since it uses GObjects, it can be used with many [languages] via [GObjectIntrospection].

 For an example of how it is used, checkout [brickman].

+## Status

+This is currently in the development stages and is unstable.
+The device driver interfaces require the latest ev3dev kernel (currently n3.16.7-ckt4-ev3dev1).

 ## Compiling